-Dealing with bullying will usually be a joint effort between Heads of Year, Section Heads (particularly those with a designated pastoral responsibility), Designated Safeguarding Leads and Form Tutors.
-Notification may come via a number of avenues and via any member of the School community (whether by disclosure or observation).
-Heads of Year should then be informed and a 'My Concern' incident logged if pupil welfare is a concern (thus notifying the Designated Safeguarding Leads).
+Dealing with bullying will usually be a joint effort between Heads of Year, Section Heads (particularly those with a designated pastoral responsibility), Safeguarding Leads and Form Tutors.
+Notification may come via a number of avenues and via any member of the School community (whether by them being told or by observing).
+However, Heads of Year should then be informed and a 'My Concern' incident logged if pupil welfare is a concern (thus notifying DSLs).

-Where possible and suitable, Harrodian pursues a 'no blame' approach to bullying.
+In the first instance, Harrodian pursues a 'no blame' approach to bullying.

 - This does not mean that both sides are deemed equally culpable.
-Indeed, it is expected that the perpetrator will be told seriously and clearly that their behaviour is entirely unacceptable and must not continue. - However, studies have shown that a 'no blame' approach giving those involved the chance to respond and modify their behaviour is generally more successful in stopping the behaviour than a quick recourse to severe sanctions, with the wider scrutiny and emotion that tends to invite. - Within this approach, both sides are encouraged to speak frankly and honestly to staff.
-It is important that involved staff make clear to all involved the impact and consequences of bullying behaviour.
-They must make clear that no repetition of such behaviour will be tolerated within School and that, if a repeat does indeed occur, serious sanctions will then be enacted. - Clear records of any incident must be kept in School for future reference and follow-up meetings must be scheduled with the pupil experiencing the bullying in order to ensure that the situation has been satisfactorily resolved.
-Parents on each side should be kept informed throughout and, if the matter is deemed to have had a serious impact on any of those involved, a Safeguarding case may be opened around the incident. - If, following the initial 'no blame' approach, it becomes clear that bullying is indeed continuing to occur, serious sanctions, in most cases a form of suspension from School, will next be considered.
+Indeed, it is expected that the perpetrator will be told seriously and clearly that their behaviour is entirely unacceptable and must not continue.

+- However, studies have shown that a 'no blame' approach giving those involved the chance to respond and modify their behaviour is generally more successful in stopping the behaviour than a quick recourse to severe sanctions, with the wider scrutiny and emotion that tends to invite. - Within this approach, both sides are encouraged to speak frankly and honestly to staff.
+It is important that staff make clear to all involved the impact and consequences of bullying behaviour.
+They must make clear that no repeat of such behaviour will be tolerated within School and that, if a repeat does indeed occur, serious sanctions will then be enacted. - Clear records of any incident must be kept in School for future reference and follow-up meetings must be scheduled with the pupil experiencing the bullying in order to ensure that the situation has been satisfactorily resolved.
+Parents on each side will ideally be kept informed throughout and, if the matter is deemed to have had a serious impact on any of those involved, a Safeguarding case may be opened around the incident. - If, following the initial 'no blame' approach, it becomes clear that bullying is indeed continuing to occur, serious sanctions, in most cases a form of suspension from School, will next be considered.

-In all cases, victims of bullying must feel empowered by the situation.
-They must be able to choose to speak with those they trust, and, as far as possible, they should have a say in the steps taken by the School and the dispersal of information.
+In all cases, victims of bullying must feel empowered over the situation.
+They must be able to choose to speak with those they trust, and, as far as is possible, they should have a say in the steps taken by the School and the dispersal of information.

 A message will always be given via assemblies that onlookers have a key role in ending bullying; that laughter or silence is a tacit form of enabling or endorsement and that the disapproval of a peer group, expressed aloud, is a key weapon in preventing behaviour those present know to be wrong.
-All pupils are encouraged to speak out courageously to staff when they see behaviour they know to be wrong.
+All pupils are encouraged to speak out courageously to staff where they see behaviour they know to be wrong.
+Such 'character' notes are re-enforced through half-termly character 'Themes' endorsed across School (via posters, assemblies, form times etc.).
+This will include the likes of 'Empathy' and 'Consideration' during any given year.